 The Myth of the Well-Rounded Student

-Most students, and people in general, work hard on improving their weaknesses.
+Most students work hard on improving their weaknesses.
 They try to present an adequate skill level across all areas.
 As a result, they are mediocre at most things.
 The well-rounded strategy backfires in most cases because the student comes across to the admissions officers as average in all fields and does not shine in any one field.

-Harvard is not an average college, so why would they accept an average student?
+Harvard and other top-tier schools are not average, so why would they accept an average student?

 Find Your Focus

-I advise that students work diligently on their strengths.
+We advise that students work diligently on their strengths.
 Forget about striving to be well-rounded.
-I see “pointy” students gain admission to the top universities in the country.
+We see “pointy” students gaining admission to the top universities in the country.
 They are exceptional in one, maybe two areas.

 This strategy takes time to implement; it requires persistence and dedication to become a specialist in your field, and that is the exact reason why it is so extraordinary.
 The first time Tiger Woods picked up a golf club he was not a pro.
 Even Pablo Picasso had to start somewhere.

-The university wants to know that you are willing to put in consistent, sustained effort in your chosen field until you achieve the kind of success that makes you stand out among your peers.
-‘Pointy’ students demonstrate that they have the direction, the passion and have laid the groundwork to do this, and that is why they are preferred candidates for any university.
+Your dream school wants to know that you are willing to put in consistent, sustained effort in your chosen field until you achieve the kind of success that makes you stand out among your peers.
+‘Pointy’ students demonstrate that they have the direction, and the passion, and have laid the groundwork to do this.
+That is why they have preferred candidates for any university.

 Colleges Want a Well-Rounded Class

-Top universities seek specialists: individuals who are so driven by one aspect or one field that they are enthusiastic about devoting their entire time and attention to achieve outstanding results in that area.
+Top universities seek specialists: individuals who are so driven by one aspect or one field that they are enthusiastic about devoting their entire time and attention to achieving outstanding results in that area.

 The most innovative companies in the world – such as Apple, Google, and Amazon – follow the same strategy.
 They hire “pointy” candidates.

-The “pointy” students stand out, not just in college admissions, but in life.
+The “pointy” students stand out, not just in college admissions, but in life!
+Besides being this type of student, here are other ways you can increase your chances of getting into an Ivy League School.